glangmead/longhead/content/courses/code2026/index.md

 ### Building apps

+Coding for devices has its own languages and UI idioms that are designed more centrally by one company, usually.
+And there are extra steps to build apps for an app store such as Apple's.

 * [Apple's iOS Pathway](https://developer.apple.com/ios/get-started/)
 * [Apple developer Pathway](https://developer.apple.com/pathways/developer/): steps to ship an app
 * [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui): I used this.